Varunrao-25/Improvise-Python-App-using-GitHub-Copilot/README.md

 # Welcome Note
 @app.get("/")
 def read_root():
     return {"message": "Welcome to the API!
-Customized for [Your Name]"}
+Customized for Varun"}

 # FastAPI endpoint to accept POST request with a JSON body containing a single field "text"
 @app.post("/generate/")